-I connected with Fusae Yoshida through the Oakland Buddhist Church’s senior citizen group (Momiji kai).
-This church holds a lot of history for our family, having been the same church my grandmother attended for over 50 years and the one that hosted her and my grandfather’s memorial.
+I connected with Fusae Yoshida through the Oakland Buddhist Church’s senior citizen group, Momiji-kai.
+This church holds tons of history for our family, having been the same church my grandmother attended for over 50 years and the one that hosted her and my grandfather’s memorial.

 It was fitting that it was here I heard her story.

 And so we all signed up as a group, we wanted to be together.
-So everyone gave their preference of what camp they wanted to go to.
+Everyone gave their preference of what camp they wanted to go to.
 Most of the people from Washington wanted to go to Minidoka but since we signed up as a group we were shipped to Jerome, Arkansas.
-And after one year in Arkansas, it was quite an interesting place, it was a swampland.
-They decided to close that camp after we were there a year; that was my junior hear in high school.
+It was quite an interesting place, it was a swampland.
+They decided to close that camp after we were there a year.
+That was my junior hear in high school.
 So, we were shipped out again.
 This time we were shipped to Heart Mountain, Wyoming, near Yellowstone.
 In fact I went to Yellowstone while I was in that camp.

 How were you able to do that?

 For $5 they chartered a bus and we were able to get out.
 After a while, it was just liberal.
 We used to walk out of camp near the end, get out of the gate, and go over to the Shoshone River nearby at the camp and we would have weenie bakes.
 We’d get invited by Boys Clubs or something like that.
 So it was, in a way, a fun time.
 That was my senior year in high school.
 By then, my father let me start going to dances.
 Until then he was very strict, you know how parents were.
 So I had a great social life in my senior year of high school and the war ended.

 But it was really sad times because my parents lost everything they had.
 They had a small laundry business, just got out of debt.
 And I grew up in poverty during the Depression.
 And then my parents started a laundry business, got themselves out of debt and we were finally going places when the war started.